 Jaleen is a strategy-focused leader with more than 35 years' experience in international development.
-As President of Cardno International Development, a DT Global Company, she leads their US operations and provides integrated solutions that create opportunities for sustainable change in developing countries.
-Until recently, she also oversaw the operations of Cardno International Development’s European Office.
+As Executive Vice President at DT Global US, she oversees US operations and provides integrated solutions that create opportunities for sustainable change in developing countries.
+Until recently, she also was President of Cardno International Development's US business, and prior, oversaw the operations of Cardno International Development’s European Office.

 Jaleen has served in operational, business development, and technical roles in both Washington, DC and the field.
 Her career has spanned executive positions as President, Vice President of Corporate Operations, and Vice President of Economic Policy and Governance.
 In the field, she was a three-time Chief of Party, two-time Deputy Chief of Party and has served as both a Business Enabling Environment and Trade Facilitation Team Leader on multi-million-dollar USAID-funded programs.
 In these positions Jaleen advised foreign government officials on economic policy and trade policy reforms; and how best to promote the environment for investment, business, and employment growth, as well as legislative reforms modernizing commercial frameworks.
 Throughout Jaleen’s career she has built the capacity of government officials, judges, and private sector personnel in key commercial and trade topics.
 She has consistently improved corporate policies, practices, and systems, ensuring proper compliance on USAID and other donor funded contracts.

 What’s your favorite place of all the places you’ve travelled?